Luna-Coder/javascript-functions/README.md

 ### JavaScript `declarations`

-- A `declaration` is a `statement` that describes an identifier, such as the name of a variable or a function.
-Declarations are important because they inform the compiler or interpreter what the identifying word means, and how the identified thing should be used.
+- A `declaration` is a `statement` that describes an identifier, such as the name of a `variable` or a `function`.

+- JavaScript `declarations` are important because they inform the compiler or interpreter what the identifying word means, and how the identified thing should be used.

 The following is an example of an `if-statement`:
 ```js